EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

     # is retained compared to the primary or any other valid AS.
 Default: false.
     # - valid_ccodes: Valid class codes for AS events.
 Valid codes are in categories
     # 'Alternative splicing', 'Extension' (with junction F1 lower than 100%), and Overlap (exluding m).
 Default: j, J, g, G, C, h
+    # - max_utr_length: Maximum length of the UTR for AS events.
+Default: 10e6 (i.e. no limit)
+    # - max_fiveutr_length: Maximum length of the 5'UTR for AS events.
+Default: 10e6 (i.e. no limit)
+    # - max_threeutr_length: Maximum length of the 5'UTR for AS events.
+Default: 10e6 (i.e. no limit)
     # - min_score_perc: Minimum score threshold for subsequent AS events.
 Only transcripts with a score at least (best) * value are retained.
     # - only_confirmed_introns: bring back AS events only when their introns are either present in the primary transcript or in the set of confirmed introns.
     # - pad: boolean switch.
 If true, Mikado will pad all the transcript in a gene so that their ends are the same